t-mart/brother-mfc-7860dw-setup/README.md

-# Brother MFC-7860DW Printer FTP Server
+# Brother MFC-7860DW Printer/Scanner FTP Server

-![diagram](docs/diagram.png)

-Run an FTP server that accepts scans from my printer, a Brother MFC-7860DW.
-I bought mine 2011-08-28, and it's still a solid machine that I hope to use for years to come.

-There are a few ways to get scans off this printer, but I think the FTP method is the
-best:
+I have a scanner, the Brother MFC-7860DW, and I want an easy way to scan files from it to my computer.

+The goal of this repository is to:

+- Provide an application that enables "easy" scanning.
+Specifically, provide a docker container that runs an FTP server, which can then be targetted by the printer.
+Further, the solution must be able to do the following:

+  - Contain no proprietary software that may stop working one day.
-- Puts workable files immediately on your system.
+  - Put files immediately on your system.
   - Can be driven entirely from the the printer.
 Otherwise, you're running back and forth to the computer to start additional scans or to the printer to load more documents.
-- Offers PDF and JPEG outputs.
+  - Offer PDF and JPEG outputs.

-## Goals

-The goals of this repository are to

-- Enable the FTP method described above in an always-on fashion.
-- Provide documentation (this readme) to do so in a reproducible way.
-I've done this so many times over the years, and always forget a detail or two.
+- Document (with this readme) the setup, so it can be reproduced.
+I've done this so many times over the years, and always forget a detail or two when setting up a new computer or after installation of my OS.

+![diagram](docs/diagram.png)

+I bought this printer 2011-08-28, and it's still a solid machine that I hope to use for years to come.
+The subscription-ification and DRM of newer printers scares me.

 ## Implementation